-The Group's and Bank's CET1 ratio before deducting final dividends were 12.78 per cent. and 15.78 per cent., respectively, their Tier I capital adequacy ratio before final dividends were 14.47 per cent. and 17.97 per cent., respectively, and their total capital ratio before final dividends were 17.74 per cent. and 17.97 per cent. for the financial year ended 31 December 2015.
+The Group's and Bank's CET1 ratio before deducting final dividends were 14.773 per cent. and 15.853 per cent., respectively, their Tier I capital adequacy ratio before final dividends were 16.459 per cent. and 17.950 per cent., respectively, and their total capital ratio before final dividends were 19.383 per cent. and 19.313 per cent. as at 31 December 2017.
 The Group's capital base and capital adequacy ratio may deteriorate in the future if its results of operations or financial condition deteriorate for any reason, including as a result of any deterioration in the asset quality of its loans, or if the Group is not able to deploy its funding into suitably low-risk assets.
 If the Group's capital adequacy ratio deteriorates, it may be required to obtain additional CET1, Tier I or Tier II capital in order to remain in compliance with the applicable capital adequacy guidelines.
 However, the Group may not be able to obtain additional capital on favourable terms depending on the market conditions and circumstances prevailing at the time of the intended capital raising, or at all.

 Furthermore, there can be no assurance that the Basel Committee on Banking Supervision will not amend the package of reforms described above or that BNM will not amend the Capital Adequacy Framework in a manner which imposes additional capital requirements on, or otherwise affects the capital adequacy requirements relating to, Malaysian banks.
 The approach and local implementation of Basel III will depend on BNM's response which may potentially impact the Group in various ways depending on the composition of its qualifying capital and risk weighted assets.
-Although the Group has always maintained a strong capital position that consistently ensures an optimal capital structure to meet the requirements of various stakeholders, there can be no assurance that the Group will not face increased pressure on its capital in the future to comply with Basel III standards and the Capital Adequacy Framework which may have an adverse effect on the Group's business, financial condition, results of operations and prospects.
+Although the Group has always maintained a strong capital position that consistently ensures an optimal capital structure to meet the requirements of various stakeholders, there can be no assurance that the Group will not face increased pressure on its capital in the future to comply with Basel III standards and the Capital Adequacy Framework which may have an adverse effect on the business, financial condition, results of operations, prospects or reputation of the Group.